HŽ series 7121

-HŽ series 7121 is a diesel multiple unit series of the Croatian Railways, consisting of a motor wagon and a trailer.
-These units are originally built by the factory Đuro Đaković from Slavonski Brod for "ŽTP Zagreb" (a Croatian division of Yugoslav Railways; JŽ) in the period between 1981 and 1986. under the licence of Macosa, Spain.
+HŽ series 7121 (Macosa) is a diesel multiple unit series of the Croatian Railways, consisting of a motor wagon and a trailer.
+These units are originally built by the factory Đuro Đaković from Slavonski Brod for "ŽTP Zagreb" (a Croatian division of Yugoslav Railways; JŽ) in the period between 1981 and 1986.
+Under the licence of Macosa, Spain.
 In 1991, the series became a part of the rolling stock of Croatian Railways (HŽ).